Skip to main content

 Anyone who has no recourse to public funds can contact their local council to find out what support is being offered.
 If they have leave to remain with NRPF, they may wish to seek advice from an immigration adviser before applying for assistance, particularly if they are offered a payment.

-Energy customers in England and Wales who do not get the Guarantee Credit element of Pension Credit but are on a low income may be able to apply to their energy provider for a discount if their property has a high energy cost score.
+Energy customers in England and Wales who do not get the Guarantee Credit element of Pension Credit but are on a low income and in receipt of a qualifying benefit may be able to apply to their energy provider for a discount if their property has a high energy cost score.
 Slightly different requirements apply to energy customers living in Scotland.
 Government guidance states that a person or their partner will need to get certain means-tested benefits or tax credits in order to qualify for a discount on the basis of having a low income.

 As all the qualifying benefits are public funds for immigration purposes, a person with no recourse to public funds will not qualify for the discount, unless they have a partner who is receiving one of the qualifying benefits.
 As the Warm Home Discount Scheme is not a public fund for immigration purposes, a person who has leave to remain with NRPF will not be breaching their immigration conditions if they receive the Warm Homes Discount from their energy provider.